schooltool-project/schooltool-book/source/courses.rst

 Entering Courses Through the Web Interface
 ------------------------------------------

-To create courses, logged in as "manager," click the active school year and then **Courses**:
+To create courses, logged in as "manager," click **School** tab and then **Courses**:

    .. image:: images/courses-0.png

-Then, click the **New Course** button and fill out the form.
+Then, click the **Add: Course** button and fill out the form.
 A title is required.
-Description, course and government ID's and credits are optional:
+Description, the extra ID's and credits are optional:

    .. image:: images/courses-1.png